Missouri DWI Statute of Limitations: What You Need to Know

 How Long Can a DWI Case Stay Open in Missouri?

-It is common to see suspects waiting for long periods as they await a charge against them.
+It is common to see suspects waiting long as they await a charge against them.
 They can utilize that time by seeking the services of a DWI lawyer to make a proper defense for their case as they wait to be charged with DWI.

 Does Missouri Have a Washout Period for DWI?